Charles-Alexandre Léon Durand Linois: Admiral

-In 1799 Linois was promoted to counter admiral and sent to the Mediterranean under Admiral Étienne Eustache Bruix.
+In 1799 Linois was promoted to counter admiral and sent to the Mediterranean under Vice-admiral Étienne Eustache Bruix.
 He joined the 120-gun flagship, Océan, in which he took part in the Croisière de Bruix.
 On 8 August, the expedition returned to Brest where Linois continued as Chief of Staff until 28 October 1800, when he was posted to Toulon as second in command to Admiral Ganteaume.